schuellerf/xfce-test/README.md

 # Usage

-When you don't want do build this docker image on your own (with the Makefile from github) you should
+If you don't want to build this docker image on your own (with the Makefile from github) you should

  * pull the image from docker-hub
  * start Xephyr